What are the most expensive homes sold in Davis, California?

 The property in the 2400 block of Leonardo Street in Davis has received new owners.
 The price was $915,000.
 The house was built in 1999 and has a living area of 1,993 square feet.
 The price per square foot is $459.

-The 2,272 square-foot single family residence in the 2200 block of Alameda Avenue, Davis, has now been sold.
+The 2,272 square-foot single family residence in the 2200 block of Alameda Avenue in Davis has now been sold.
 The transfer of ownership was settled in October and the total purchase price was $1,030,000, $453 per square foot.
 The house was built in 1978.

-The sale of the single family residence in the 44500 block of El Macero Drive in El Macero has been finalized.
+The sale of the single-family home in the 44500 block of El Macero Drive, El Macero, has been finalized.
 The price was $1,115,000, and the new owners took over the house in October.
 The house was built in 1966 and has a living area of 2,060 square feet.
 The price per square foot was $541.

 The property in the 2000 block of Bishop Place in Davis has new owners.
 The price was $1,170,000.
 The house was built in 1999 and has a living area of 2,841 square feet.
 The price per square foot is $412.

-The sale of the detached house in the 300 block of Merganser Place, Davis, has been finalized.
-The price was $1,250,000, and the house changed hands in October.
+The property in the 300 block of Merganser Place in Davis has received new owners.
+The price was $1,250,000.
 The house was built in 1994 and has a living area of 3,144 square feet.
-The price per square foot was $398.
+The price per square foot is $398.

+$1.8 million, single-family residence in the 27000 block of El Macero Drive

+The sale of the detached house in the 27000 block of El Macero Drive, El Macero, has been finalized.
+The price was $1,825,000, and the house changed hands in October.
+The house was built in 1985 and has a living area of 3,188 square feet.
+The price per square foot was $572.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by humans in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.